technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 03/Lab 03.md

 ## Exercício 2: Publicar o agente no Teams e Microsoft 365 Copilot

+Neste exercício, você publicará o agente criado no Copilot Studio no canal do Microsoft Teams e do Microsoft 365 Copilot.

 1. Selecione **Publish** no canto superior direito da página do agente.

 ![A screenshot of a computer AI-generated content may be